When Your External Hard Drive Doesn’t Show Up on Your Computer

 An old or new external hard drive?

 Are you using a brand new external hard drive or is it an old one that used to work well?
 If you’re dealing with a brand spanking new drive then you should first read the support literature that came with it.
 Check whether this hard drive is supported by the operating system installed on your computer.
 Note that some external hard disk drives only work with Windows operating systems.
+Many external hard drives needs to be formatted in order to work on Mac OS, because Mac`s by default use HFS+ file system.
+You can learn how to prepare external hard drive for use with Mac OS.

 Are there any special software needed?